 - Designing or developing iOS applications?
 Crunch is a simple, yet powerful, utility that extracts the content of iOS applications and makes designing nifty icons easy-peasy.
 But that's not all…

-Export iOS application material
+Export iOS and OS X application material

 - Export resource files including images and icons from applications (.ipa and .app files).
 Assets bundled in Asset Catalogs are extracted when exporting.